Laughlin River Lodge: History

 The resort was created by Las Vegas real estate developer John Midby.
 It opened in 1984 as Sam's Town Gold River, later shortened to Gold River.
 A 25-story, 778-room hotel tower was opened in May 1990, and the gaming facilities were also expanded.
-Boyd Gaming operated the property until their contract was ended in March 1991.
+Boyd Gaming operated the property under the Sam's Town Hotel and Gambling Hall brand until their contract was ended in March 1991.

 Gold River filed for Chapter 11 bankruptcy protection in 1996.
 Businessman Allen Paulson took ownership of the reorganized company a year later, having paid an estimated $28 million for the property's $90 million in debt.
 It was quietly renamed as the River Palms in June 1998 and held a grand opening that October.
 The hotel underwent a major renovation in 1999.

 Paulson died in 2000 and Columbia Sussex bought the property from his estate in 2004.
 After Columbia's gaming businesses went into bankruptcy, Tropicana Entertainment emerged in March 2010 with most of the company's casinos, including the River Palms.

 In May 2013, Tropicana agreed to sell the River Palms for $7 million to M1 Gaming, owner of Boomtown Reno, but the sale never went through.
 In September 2014, Tropicana sold the River Palms for $6.75 million to Nevada Restaurant Services, and it was renamed as the Laughlin River Lodge.